How to Earn Continuing Education for Your ASA Credential

 - ASA’s resource library includes hundreds of on-demand recordings, including all of our past webinars and recorded sessions from Staffing World and the Staffing Law Conference.
 These qualify for passive or legal CE hours.

-- ASA affiliated chapter events are an excellent way to stay on top of industry issues and to network, and many qualify for CE credit.
+- ASA regional events and affiliated chapter events are an excellent way to stay on top of industry issues and to network, and many qualify for CE credit.

 - Industry training provided by your staffing firm (excluding programs on company-specific operations) may qualify for CE credit.